Robo-Advisor

 Robo-Advisors vs. Index Funds

-There is a way to DIY your investment portfolio without spending a bunch of time.
-A lot of investors who don’t want to pay a financial advisor opt to invest in low-cost index funds.
+There is a way to DIY your investment portfolio without spending a lot of time.
+Many investors who don’t want to pay for a financial advisor opt to invest in low-cost index funds.

-Purchasing index funds through Vanguard, or whatever brokerage you prefer, is a great way to build long term wealth and reach your financial goals.
-The idea of this lower-cost option is you buy and hold.
+Purchasing index funds through Vanguard or any brokerage you prefer is an excellent way to build long-term wealth and achieve your financial goals.
+The idea behind this lower-cost option is simple: you buy and hold.

-Don’t worry about stock market fluctuations or what the next great company will be.
-You simply invest in low-cost index funds with the goal of matching the market and forget about it.
-Easy.
+Don’t worry about stock market fluctuations or predicting the next great company.
+Instead, invest in low-cost index funds with the goal of matching the market and then leave your investments alone.
+It’s straightforward and effective.

-The downside to this approach is you don’t get any of the other Robo-Advisor services such as portfolio rebalancing, tax-loss harvesting, or help with asset allocation.
+The downside to this approach is that you miss out on some of the services offered by robo-advisors, such as portfolio rebalancing, tax-loss harvesting, and assistance with asset allocation.

-The upside is you get to control your own investments, save money, and it won’t take a whole lot of time out of your day.
+However, the upside is that you maintain control of your investments, save money, and it won’t take much time out of your day.

 Pros and Cons